-- Once you enter the examination room you may NOT borrow any equipment from another candidate, this includes calculators.
+- Once you enter the examination room you may NOT borrow any equipment from another candidate.

 - You cannot take your bag into the examination room.